mliew21396/remote-work-u2/week-6/3-PezDispenser/README.md

 These do not have expectations that would return `true` or `false` if called.

 ## Release 2: [Pseudocode](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/pseudocode.md)
-We definitely know we have a PezDispenser class, but what are it's innards?
+We definitely know we have a PezDispenser class, but what are its innards?
 What are PezDispenser's attribute(s) and method(s)?
 Take a moment to list out all the methods, and show the input and output.
 It's good to be clear when there isn't an input or output!

 ## Release 3: Write your [Initial Solution](https://github.com/Devbootcamp/phase-0-handbook/blob/master/coding-references/initial-solution.md)
 Make sure your test code still works and satisfies the expected output.